Third Temple: Attempts to re-establish a Jewish presence on the Temple Mount

-Obstacles

-The most immediate and obvious obstacle to the realization of these goals is the fact that two historic Islamic structures, which are 13 centuries old, namely the Al Aqsa Mosque and the Dome of the Rock, are built on top of the Temple Mount.
-Any efforts to damage or reduce access to these sites, or to build Jewish structures within, between, beneath, beside, cantilevered on top of, or instead of them, could lead to severe international conflicts, given the association of the Muslim world with these holy places.

-The Dome of the Rock is regarded as occupying the actual space where the Second Temple once stood, but some scholars disagree and instead claim that the Temple was located either just north of the Dome of the Rock, or about 200 m south of it, with access to the Gihon fresh water spring, or perhaps between the Dome of the Rock and the Al Aqsa Mosque.

-In addition, most Orthodox Jewish scholars reject any attempts to build the Temple before the coming of the Messiah.
-This is because there are many doubts about the exact location where it must be built.
-For example, while measurements are given in cubits, there exists a controversy whether this unit of measurement equals 1.84 ft, the scholarly consensus, or 1.43 ft, put forward by respected historian Asher Selig Kaufman.
-Without exact knowledge of the size of a cubit, the altar could not be built.
-The Talmud recounts that the building of the Second Temple was only possible under the direct prophetic guidance of Haggai, Zechariah, and Malachi.
-Without valid prophetic revelation, it would be impossible to rebuild the Temple, even if the mosques no longer occupied its location.

 Status of Temple Mount

 Many rabbis interpret halakha (Jewish religious law) as prohibiting Jews from entering the Holy of Holies.
 The situation is complicated as the Dome of the Rock and Al-Aqsa Mosque fall under control of Muslim clerics, but Israeli police administer its security.
 According to CNN:

 In 1996, the Israeli government opened an archeological tunnel just outside the compound, sparking riots in which 80 people, most of them Palestinians, were killed.

 A 2000 visit to the Temple Mount by Ariel Sharon resulted in a clash between "stone-throwing Palestinians and Israeli troops, who fired tear gas and rubber bullets into the crowd," coinciding with the beginning of the Second Intifada which ended in 2005.

 During the Sukkot festival in 2006, National Union Knesset member Uri Ariel visited the Temple Mount without incident, and the Israeli police witnessed no provocation by the protestors.

+While Israeli authorities historically enforced strict prohibitions against non-Muslim prayer to maintain order, visits by right-wing Israeli politicians and organized Jewish activist groups increased significantly in the 2010s and 2020s.
+Over time, police enforcement transitioned from detaining worshippers to escorting groups engaging in prayer, leading to recurring diplomatic protests from Jordan, Palestinian leaders, and the Waqf over the progressive erosion of the Status Quo.

+Archaeological footprint and location debate

+While the site of the Dome of the Rock is widely regarded as the place where the Second Temple once stood, several alternative hypotheses have been proposed.
+Some researchers have suggested alternative positions on the Mount, including locations directly north of the Dome of the Rock, in the open plaza between the Dome and the Al-Aqsa Mosque, or further south on the Ophel and the City of David to allow direct access to the Gihon Spring.

+Controversies

+Critiques of settler colonialism and cultural erasure

+Scholars of settler colonialism, Palestinian historians, and human rights organisations argue that modern advocacy for a Third Temple functions as an ideological vehicle for Israeli territorial expansion and demographic re-engineering in East Jerusalem.
+Analysts cite the June 1967 demolition of the 770-year-old Moroccan Quarter, in which Israeli forces razed an entire residential and religious district and displaced hundreds of Palestinian residents to construct the Western Wall plaza, as a foundational precedent demonstrating how projects around the esplanade entail physical erasure and population displacement.

+State funding and institutional alignment

+Although Temple activism historically originated on the religious fringe, multiple Israeli state institutions have incorporated and financially subsidized its initiatives: